 Specific criteria for the awards will be circulated to the faculty each fall by the Faculty Development Committee.
 The interested faculty member will prepare a written proposal, which shall describe the project for the course-release semester.
 In the proposal, the faculty member will detail the ways in which the time gained through the course release will contribute to professional development as a faculty member at Carroll College; the proposal will further explain how the resulting scholarship will contribute to his or her specific field of study.
 The proposal will be presented to the faculty member’s department chair for approval, who will then present all approved proposals to the Faculty Development Committee.
+The department Chair should submit a brief letter specifying the financial support required for the course release.
 At that time, the department chair will specify to the Committee what sort of financial support (if any) is needed from the College to allow for the course release(s).
 A special meeting or meetings of the Committee will be arranged for the consideration of all such proposals for course releases.
 Such proposals must be submitted by January 1 before the academic year in which the course release is to be taken.
 On the basis of the scholarly value, the urgency of the proposed project, and any additional criteria that have been established, the Committee will recommend to the Vice President for Academic Affairs those faculty who should be considered for course releases.
 Copies of the proposals shall accompany the recommendation of the Vice President.

 In making its recommendations the Committee should consider any specific criteria that have been established, as well as the benefit the course release will have for the professional development of the individual faculty member and the significance of the project to the faculty member’s field of study.